Minimax Rates for Learning Pairwise Interactions in Attention-Style Models: Introduction

-\paragraph{Activation function in transformer layer.} Recent work has shown that attention models suffer from the ``extreme-token phenomenon'', where certain tokens receive disproportionately high weights, creating challenges for downstream tasks \citep{sun2024massive,guo2024attention,xiao2023efficient,9662308}.
+\textbf{Activation function in transformer layer.} Recent work has shown that attention models suffer from the ``extreme-token phenomenon'', where certain tokens receive disproportionately high weights, creating challenges for downstream tasks \citep{sun2024massive,guo2024attention,xiao2023efficient,9662308}.
 To address this, it was proposed to replace softmax with alternatives, such as ReLU \citep{guo2024activedormantattentionheadsmechanistically,zhang2021sparseattentionlinearunits}, which can "turn off" irrelevant tokens, a capability that softmax lacks.
 While linear attention can outperform softmax in regression tasks by avoiding additional error offsets \citep{vonoswald2023transformerslearnincontextgradient,katharopoulos2020transformers,yu2024nonlocal,han2024bridging}, it may be inferior for classification \citep{oymak2023roleattentionprompttuning}.
 These findings suggest no universally optimal activation function exists, making the theoretical analysis of a general interaction function in transformer-type models crucial.
+As for vision tasks, several Vision Transformer (ViT) variants remove the softmax activation while remaining competitive.
+For example, \cite{SOFT} consider an attention mechanism based on a Gaussian kernel, and \cite{SIMA} apply linear attention after normalizing the Key-Query columns.
+Furthermore, \cite{sigmoid_attetion} examine a sigmoid function as the attention activation, showing it acts as a universal function approximator and benefits from improved regularity compared to softmax attention.

+\paragraph{Nonparametric and Semiparametric Estimation for Neural Networks} Classical nonparametric estimation provides optimal minimax rates for simple structures. \citet{gaiffas2007optimal} provide bounds for the single index model $f(w^\top x)$ of order $M^{\frac{-2\beta}{2\beta+1}}$.
+For the more general projection pursuit model $f(x) = \sum_{j=1}^K f_j(\ip{x,\beta_j})$, \citet{gyorfi2006distribution} shows that the minimax rate is the standard rate up to a log factor.
+These results directly apply to small single-layer neural networks.

+Closer to deep learning, \citet{horowitz_rate_optimal} analyze generalized additive models with nested $k$-times differentiable compositions, showing the rate is $M^{-\frac{2k}{2k+1}}$. \citet{Schmidt_Hieber_nonparametric} proves that connected deep ReLU networks achieve a near-optimal minimax rate (up to log factors) over a class of composed functions.
+In \citet{nonparametric_interactions} they study a nonparametric interaction model in high dimension settings and show sparsity assumptions and associated regularization are required in order to obtain optimal rates of convergence.

 \paragraph{Notation.} Throughout the paper, we use $C$ to denote universal constants independent of the sample size $M$, particles $N$ and the embedding dimension $d,r$.
 The notations $C_\beta$ or $C_{\beta,L}$ denote constants depending on the subscripts.
 We introduce the $L^2_{\rho}$ inner product as $\innerp{f,g}_{L^2_{\rho}}=\int f(r)g(r)\rho (dr)$ and denote the $L^p_\rho$ norm by $\|f\|_{L_\rho^p}^p = \int |f(r)|^p\rho (dr)$ for all $p\geq 1$.
 For vectors $a,b\in\R^d$ and $A\in\R^{d\times d}$ we write $\langle a,b\rangle_A:=a^\top Ab$.